M81-Development/Osmund/README.md

 It is time to say goodbye, for the better future，to strive.

-Do you regret not having done，while we are still alive try again.
+Do you regret not having done？

+While we are still alive try again.

-Thank us for the common experience of the past.
+Thank us for the common Spent of the past.

 To treasure.

+Good Bye.

 In the end, to express my love @ Lu Ruonan :)